whunt1965/WEBRTC-CYBERSEC/Sprint_2/README.md

 ## Repository Contents
   * **Exploit Test Scripts:** This folder contains two test scripts which show how WebRTC can be abused in the browser.
     * *force_camera.html:* Contains a simple HTML/JS file which traps a user in an alert cycle until they give up access to their camera.
 The purpose of this script is to show how easy it is for a user to give up camera/microphone access (and how a user might simply do so to avoid inconveniences).
-    * *your_ip.html:* This HTML?JS file whose JS script (taken directly from the [VoidSec Github Repo](https://github.com/VoidSec/WebRTC-Leak) uses WebRTC to retrieve a user's IP address and prints it to window.
+    * *your_ip.html:* This HTML/JS file whose JS script (taken directly from the [VoidSec Github Repo](https://github.com/VoidSec/WebRTC-Leak) uses WebRTC to retrieve a user's IP address and prints it to window.
 The purpose of this script is to show how WebRTC can easily leak a user's IP address with no action from the user themselves.
   * **WebRTC_App:**

 ## Architecture and Technology Selections